mmv-ru/mFi-tools/readme.md

 # About
 This adds MQTT features to Ubiquiti Networks mFi devices.

-This is version 3.2, which aims to comply with [homie MQTT convention](https://github.com/marvinroger/homie).
+This is version 3.2, which aims to comply with [homie MQTT convention v4.0.0](https://github.com/marvinroger/homie).

-The implementation of the convention is not complete yet.
+~~The implementation of the convention is not complete yet.~~

 # Compatible Devices
 - mPower Mini and mPower Outlet 3 or 8 Ports
+- mPower 1 or 3 port

 - mFiTHS, mFiCS, mFiMSW, mFiMSC, mFiDS and RTD sensor

 # Warning
 Use at your own risk!

-# Installation
+# ~~Pull Installation~~
+*wget from mFi device unable to connect to github dye to not suport modern SSL protocol*

 Use a SSH client and connect to your mFi device.

-~~Enter the following commands~~
+Enter the following commands

-*wget from mFi device unable to connect to github dye to not suport modern SSL protocol*

 ```
 mkdir /var/etc/persistent/mqtt